mayurnewase/AutoBidder-for-VastAI-instances/README.md

 # AutoBidder-for-VastAI-instances
-Bid automatically on gpu instances for cheapest prices
+Bid automatically on gpu instances for cheapest prices to deploy ml models

 This project contain script to bid on vast ai (https://vast.ai) and maintain at lease one instance running to deploy deep learning models on gpu instances.